 All three of these goals can be challenging.
 However, the first could be the easiest.
 You may already know her level or how to assess it.

 The second and third tasks could be more difficult.
 Communicating to a student athlete and/or her parents about her level of play could be met with defensiveness, blame or anger.
-It is important to do it so the athlete is realistic about where he or she would be happiest in a college sports program.
+It is important to help the athlete become realistic about where she would be happiest in a college sports program.

-Being honest with them about their level of play helps them get a realistic view of what lies ahead in their recruiting process.
+Being honest with student athletes about their level of play helps them get a realistic view of what lies ahead in their recruiting process.
 It also helps them narrow their college list.

 Stay With Them